 • Use couponing and discount sites that add an extension to your browser and then let you know about coupon codes available when you shop online.
 Check reviews and ratings of these before downloading, however.
 Many have mixed reviews.

 • Look for the physical coupon with purchase.
 Yes, some companies still do coupons the old-fashioned way.
-Boxes of Tide powdered laundry detergent may come with coupons inside, or frozen pizzas may have stickers on the pack that you peel off to get a discount.
+Boxes of powdered laundry detergent may come with coupons inside, or frozen pizzas may have stickers on the pack that you peel off to get a discount.

 Why Do People Coupon?

 Consumers coupon to save money or get things free.
 A discount or freebie can inspire a person to try a new product or a brand other than the one they usually buy.
 In this way, the company issuing the coupon may build their customer base and their sales.